bobvan/clkPoC/docs/context/NOMENCLATURE.md

 ### Capture

+* Abbreviated "CAP", "cap", or "Cap" in identifiers
 * Host clock when timestamp was captured
 * Likely UTC, but could be steered or even discontinuous due to host time daemon action